 Even if your teen doesn’t read the newspaper, news events will be broadcast on TV and the radio.
 They may also come up on social media and in discussions in and out of the classroom.

 Teens who struggle with language may be reluctant to be a part of conversations about current events.
 Talking about the news with your child can make a difference.
-These conversations can help teens sort out their thoughts on a particular subject.
-And on a personal level, you’ll make it easier for your teen to voice an opinion.
+Having conversations can help teens sort out their thoughts on a particular subject and get used to sharing.

 3. Enforce good listening skills.

-Now, more than ever, your child is expected to pay full attention when someone else is talking.
-Teachers, guidance counselors, and coworkers want to make sure that what they say is understood.
-Encourage your teen to politely ask questions if something was hard to hear or comprehend.
+Kids this age are often expected to pay full attention when someone else is talking.
+Teachers, guidance counselors, and co-workers want to make sure that what they say is understood.
+Encourage your teen to politely ask questions if something was hard to hear or if they didn’t understand.

-4. Show your teen ways to find conversational common ground.
+4. Show your teen how to find things to talk about.

 Young adults may find themselves expected to make small talk with adults.
-That can feel daunting for a child with communication issues.
-Finding commonality with a speaker takes practice.
+That can feel daunting for someone with communication issues.
+Finding the right things to talk about takes practice.

-After your child finishes telling you something, repeat back part of what was said.
+After your child finishes telling you something, repeat part of what was said.
 Next, follow up with a related question: “Next week’s quiz sounds hard.
-How will you study?”
+How will you get ready for it?”
 Then talk about your day and have your teen ask you something related.
 Over time, this can feel more natural and less forced.

 5. Use social media to help your teen prepare for a conversation.

-Does your teen use social media, such as Instagram or Snapchat?
-If so, the photos and videos posted by peers can be good conversation starters for the next time they meet: “Hey, how was your ski trip?”
-And teens who don’t usually start conversations may be more approachable when their peers see their updates.
+Does your teen use social media?
+Photos and videos posted by other kids can be good conversation starters for the next time they meet: “Hey, where was that picnic you went on?”
+And teens who don’t usually start conversations may post a picture that will make other kids ask a question.

 6. Help your teen prepare for likely conversations.

 A teen who can anticipate social situations will feel more confident walking into them.
-Whether it’s a college fair or the prom, help your child practice what to say to other people, and when, during the event.
+Whether it’s a college fair or the prom, help your child practice what to say to other people, and when.
 Show your teen how to adjust both the tone and the topics of conversation.
 Is the conversation with adults or with other teens?
 Take turns “playing” each person so your child can think through different scenarios and responses.

 7. Explain body language to your child.

 Kids who struggle with communicating may have trouble picking up on nonverbal cues.
 Sometimes these cues are called body language.
-They may not even totally understand their own body language.
+Some people may not understand their own body language.
 But body language can affect how your child is perceived in interviews for colleges, programs, or jobs.

 You can help your child get ready for an interview by practicing together.
-Take video of your child answering practice questions.
-(You can borrow a video camera or video-enabled smartphone from your child’s school or your local library.)
+Take a video of your child answering practice questions.
+(If you don’t have a device that takes videos, you may be able to borrow one.)
 Then watch it together and come up with ideas for how your child can improve.

 8. Play word games.